-Dr. ERIC DING is an epidemiologist, nutritionist, clinical trialist, and health economist at Harvard School of Public Health.
-He is also Director of Epidemiology with Microclinic International, and a Soros Fellow.
+Dr. ERIC DING is an epidemiologist, nutritionist, health economist, and faculty at Harvard Chan School of Public Health.
+He is also Chief Health Economist and Director of Epidemiology with Microclinic International, and a Soros Fellow.

-His work focuses on the intersection of randomized interventions for obesity translation, obesity/nutritional risk factors for chronic diseases, comparative risk and cost burdens, social networks on health behaviors, and social media technology for health.
+His work focuses on the intersection of epidemiology, nutrition, health econometrics, global health and randomized interventions, virality of social networks on health behaviors, and health technology.
 He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and Health Policy.
-His 90 publications have received 5800 external citations (H-INDEX impact of 29).
-As Director of Epidemiology at Microclinic International, he is the co-Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
-Altogether, his competitively awarded research projects have been financed with over $10 million in funding.
+His 100+ publications have received over 10,000 external citations (H-Index 38).
+He is Principal Investigator of several randomized trials of social network interventions against obesity and diabetes in the U.S. and abroad in Jordan, Qatar, and Denmark.
+Altogether, his competitively awarded projects as PI/CEO/Director have been financed with over $10 million in funding.

-A Google Tech Talk keynote speaker, a World Economic Forum Global Shaper, he has also served as: consultant for the World Health Organization, adviser to the European Commission (EC), moderator and committee chair of the EC summit Diabesity, advisor to the Slovenian Ministry of Health, judge for the annual VH1 Do Something Awards, interviewer for the Soros Fellowship, and member of the Global Burden of Disease Project and US Disease Burden Collaboration.
+A Google Tech Talk keynote speaker, a World Economic Forum Global Shaper, he has also served as: consultant for the World Health Organization, adviser to the European Commission (EC), moderator and committee chair of the EC summit Diabesity, judge for the VH1 Do Something Awards, interviewer for the Soros Fellowship, and member of the Global Burden of Disease Project and US Disease Burden Collaboration.

-He attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa (junior year) at 21.
-He completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University, and later post-doctoral fellowship at the Harvard School of Public Health.
-At Harvard, he has taught more than a dozen graduate and undergraduate courses in global health, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.
+He attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa (junior year election) at age 21.
+He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University.
+He also completed his post-doctoral fellowship at the Harvard School of Public Health.
+Teaching at Harvard for over a decade, he has taught more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.